Steven Guilbeault

-Steven Guilbeault (/fr/; born June 9, 1970) is a Canadian politician and activist who has served as Minister of Canadian Identity and Culture since 2025.
-A member of the Liberal Party, Guilbeault has sat as a member of Parliament (MP) since the 2019 federal election, representing the Montreal riding of Laurier–Sainte-Marie in the House of Commons.
-Guilbeault was previously Minister of Environment and Climate Change from 2021 to 2025 and Minister of Canadian Heritage from 2019 to 2021.
+Steven Guilbeault (/fr/; born June 9, 1970) is a Canadian politician and activist who served as the member of Parliament (MP) for Laurier–Sainte-Marie from 2019 to 2026.
+A member of the Liberal Party, Guilbeault was Minister of Canadian Heritage from 2019 to 2021, Minister of Environment and Climate Change from 2021 to 2025, and Minister of Canadian Identity and Culture and Minister responsible for Official Languages.

 A founding member of Équiterre, a Quebec community-supported agriculture organization, he was also director and campaign manager for the Greenpeace Quebec chapter for ten years.
-Guilbeault stepped down as senior director and spokesperson for Équiterre in November 2018, and in July 2019 was nominated as a federal Liberal candidate in the 2019 election.
+Guilbeault stepped down as senior director and spokesperson for Équiterre in November 2018, and announced his candidacy in the 2019 Canadian federal election in July.
+He resigned as a minister in the Carney ministry and as an MP due to the government's environmental policies.

 Early life and education

-The son of a butcher, he is of French Canadian descent although his maternal grandmother, Edna O'Farrell, was Irish Canadian.
-When he was five years old in his hometown of La Tuque in Haute-Mauricie, Guilbeault refused to get down from a tree that he had climbed, in an effort to block a land developer from clearing a wooded area behind his home.
+Guilbeault is of French Canadian descent although his maternal grandmother, Edna O'Farrell, was Irish Canadian.
+When he was five years old in his hometown of La Tuque in Haute-Mauricie, he refused to get down from a tree that he had climbed, in an effort to block a land developer from clearing a wooded area behind his home.
 The tree was felled a few days later, but the event is cited by Guilbeault as the genesis of his environmental activism.

 After studying computer science in CEGEP (junior college), he enrolled in industrial relations at the Université de Montréal in 1989.
 A year later, he switched his major to political science.
 He minored in theology, exploring questions of international morality, liberation theology, poverty and the environment.

 Guilbeault became president of his faculty's student association and also took part in activities organized by Equitas (known at the time as the Canadian Human Rights Foundation).
 He was also active in the Fédération étudiante universitaire du Québec (FEUQ), where he made the acquaintance of François Rebello and Nicolas Girard, who would later enter the world of politics.
 He also joined the Groupe de recherche en intérêt public (GRIP), created out of the protest movement spearheaded by Ralph Nader, the renowned American consumer advocate.
 There he met Laure Waridel, Sydney Ribaux and François Meloche, with whom he would go on to found Équiterre a few years later.

-While in university, Guilbeault worked for two years (1992-1993) with the Canadian Human Rights Foundation, an organization dedicated to educating people, both at home and abroad, about human rights issues.
+While in university, Guilbeault worked for two years (1992–1993) with the Canadian Human Rights Foundation, an organization dedicated to educating people, both at home and abroad, about human rights issues.